m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

    I conjecture that MADISON is the true author.

  - *Justify your decisions.*
-   - For the 9 essays, I choose MADISON based on *analysis 2*.
+   - For the 9 essays that I selected, I choose MADISON based on *analysis 2*.
-   - The use of "upon" in essays 50 and 54 casts doubt on their authorship: enough to consider HAMILTON as the author, but not enough to rule out MADISON.
+   - The use of "upon" in essays 50 and 54 casts doubt on their authorship: enough "upon"s to consider HAMILTON as the author, but not enough "upon"s to rule out MADISON.